 Some mosquitoes bite.
 Worse, some spread parasites and diseases that they scoop up from an infected animal or human.

-By taking precautions to reduce the number of mosquitos around your pool and backyard, you can avoid dangerous microorganisms and potential illnesses.
+You can avoid dangerous microorganisms and potential illnesses by taking precautions to reduce the number of mosquitos around your pool and backyard.

 How to Keep Mosquitoes Out of the Pool